-In the area of HIV treatment, studies have shown that many immigrants who develop HIV are diagnosed at a late stage of pre-AIDS infection (Kang et al. 2003, Chin et al. 2011).
+In the area of HIV treatment, studies have shown that many immigrants who develop HIV are diagnosed at a late stage of the pre-AIDS infection (Kang et al. 2003, Chin et al. 2011).
 Consequently, many of them go on to develop full-blown AIDS (Camoni et al. 2013).
-According to projections based on the general population, there should be many more HIVinfected immigrants than has been reported to health authorities.
-This suggests that the difference is accounted by people who have the disease, but have not sought treatment (Chin et al. 2011, Chen et al. 2014).
-Many HIV-positive immigrants delay seeking health care until they are very ill.
-These individuals often present for the first time in the emergency room with symptoms of full-blown AIDS (Vazquez 2005).
+According to projections based on the general population, there should be many more HIV-infected immigrants than has been reported to health authorities.
+This suggests that the difference is accounted for by people who have the disease but have not sought treatment (Chen et al. 2014, Chin et al. 2011).
+Many HIV-positive immigrants delay seeking healthcare until they are very ill.
+These individuals often present for the first time in the emergency room with symptoms of full-blown AIDS (Vazquez, 2005).

-As is true for other immigrants, HIV-positive immigrants arrive in their new home with dreams that they want to fulfil.
+As is true for other immigrants, HIV-positive immigrants arrive in their new home with dreams that they want to fulfill.
 However, for immigrants diagnosed with HIV, their 'American dream' has been shattered.
 (For the purposes of this paper, the American dream represents an immigrant's perceived level of self-actualization.
 Self-actualization is defined as a person's ability to set reasonable goals and then attain them.)
-HIV can cause immigrants to lose their sense of self as the disease forces them to give up their professional career, their hobbies and their family support (Williams 2006).
-Many of the HIV-positive individuals in this study - especially those who got a late diagnosis - experienced despair and felt that they were useless to society, seeing their lives as something no longer valuable.
+HIV can cause immigrants to lose their sense of self as the disease forces them to give up their professional career, their hobbies and their family support (Williams, 2006).
+Many of the HIV-positive individuals in this study-especially those who had gotten a late diagnosis-experienced despair and felt that they were useless to society, seeing their lives as something no longer valuable.
 However, those who received an early diagnosis tended to have increased social support, which helped them explore new possibilities, create new meaning in their lives and rediscover themselves (Feitsma et al. 2007).
-When HIVpositive individuals were able to find new meaning in their lives, they began to feel that there were other things more important than the HIV diagnosis and they found that they could recreate their American dream with self-love and selfacceptance (Williams 2006).
+When HIV-positive individuals were able to find new meaning in their lives, they began to feel that there were other things more important than the HIV diagnosis and they found they could recreate their American dream with self-love and self-acceptance (Williams, 2006).

-Not surprisingly, immigrants diagnosed with HIV have additional stress from dealing with a life-threatening disease in a country that is new to them, a country with different laws and a different culture (Vazquez 2005).
-Under these circumstances, English proficiency becomes the key to access healthcare resources and to communicate with healthcare providers (Chen 2013).
-In other words, immigrants must be able to acculturate, but acculturation comes with stresses of its own, stresses that are strongly associated with feelings of depression, anxiety and frustration, and behaviours such as substance abuse (Bhattacharya 2008).
-The HIV-positive individuals in this study talked about resources that decreased acculturation stress and the most prominent among these resources was the support from HIV healthcare providers and peers (Simoni et al. 2009, 2011).
+Not surprisingly, immigrants diagnosed with HIV have additional stress from dealing with a life-threatening disease in a country that is new to them, a country with different laws and a different culture (Vazquez, 2005).
+Under these circumstances, English proficiency becomes the key to accessing healthcare resources and communicating with healthcare providers (Chen, 2013).
+In other words, immigrants must be able to acculturate, but acculturation comes with stresses of its own, stresses that are strongly associated with feelings of depression, anxiety and frustration and behaviors such as substance abuse (Bhattacharya, 2008).
+The HIV-positive individuals in this study talked about resources that decreased acculturation stress and most prominent among these resources was support from HIV healthcare providers and peers (Simoni et al. 2009, Simoni et al. 2011).
 In addition, ongoing support from family members both in the host country and the country of origin also alleviated acculturation stress (Starks et al. 2008).